Australian journalist Cheng Lei faces trial in Beijing court | Law-Order

 At a news conference earlier this week, a Chinese foreign ministry spokesman did not directly respond to a Reuters query on whether Australian officials would be permitted to attend, but did say that Cheng's rights would be fully guaranteed.
 Last May, in a separate case at the same court, Australia's ambassador to China was denied entry to the trial of Australian blogger Yang Hengjun, who was accused of espionage.

-Australian journalist Cheng Lei was due to face trial in a heavily-guarded Beijing court on Thursday on state secrets charges after more than 19 months in detention.
+The trial of Australian journalist Cheng Lei on charges related to state secrets began behind closed doors in a heavily guarded Beijing court on Thursday, more than 19 months after she was detained.
 Cheng, who was a television anchor for Chinese state broadcaster CGTN before being detained in August 2020, was formally arrested a year ago on suspicion of illegally supplying state secrets overseas.

 Cheng's family members have said they are convinced she is innocent.
-Outside the No.2 People's Intermediate Court where Cheng was to be tried on Thursday morning, a heavy security presence included uniformed police and plain-clothed security personnel.
+A heavy contingent of uniformed police and plain-clothed security personnel were positioned outside the No.2 People's Intermediate Court where Cheng was to be tried.
 Police, who had taped off areas close to the north entrance of the court, checked journalists’ IDs and asked them to move away.

 Australian Ambassador Graham Fletcher was barred from entering the court.
 "This is deeply concerning, unsatisfactory and regrettable.
 We can have no confidence in the validity of a process which is conducted in secret," he told journalists before leaving.